 This is not an exhaustive list, but hopefully it provides a good start.
 Yes, I know I could have offered this post as an e-book for sale (thank you to those suggesting this already), but I’d prefer to have it freely available.
-If you want to support the site, pick up my book about travel and food, or a t-shirt in the shop instead.
+If you want to support the site, pick up my book about travel and food.

 I also realize some of you would have preferred diacritical marks in lieu of plain Roman letters, but when typing into Google Maps to find these places, most travellers have indicated they prefer the non-Tieng Viet script.
 I’m happy to update the post if this is no longer the case.

 I should also note that I’ve never gotten sick from eating street food in Saigon, and I’ve eaten at all sorts of places, dodgy or otherwise.
 The culture of food is so prevalent that fast turnover and fresh ingredients rule the roost.
 At 4pm when I want soup, there is usually a gaggle of other people also chowing down.
 I joke that I graze like a cow, eating mini meals every few hours, and Saigon is an ideal place to do so.
 One can eat through the country as a whole — foods from the North and South, the Central region and the Mekong Delta — all in one city.